 MacDonald’s ‘Ideal Golf Course’ has endured for more than a century as a masterpiece of strategic design.

 Architecturally, however, they are worlds apart.

-While Shinnecock, originally constructed in 1892, has undergone numerous redesigns, renovations, lengthenings, and strengthenings over the last 120 years, National, which opened in 1911, has remained essentially unchanged, an enduring testament to the genius of its architect, C.B.
+While Shinnecock, originally constructed in 1892, has undergone numerous redesigns, renovations, lengthenings, and strengthenings over the last 120-plus years, National, which opened in 1911, has remained essentially unchanged, an enduring testament to the genius of its architect, C.B.
 Macdonald.